 3. Cut Stems with Sharp Knife or Shears

 Some people think scissors damage the stems, preventing them from taking in water so use a sharp knife or garden shears if possible.

 This helps more water get into the stem because you’re creating a bigger surface area.
 It also helps when you put the blooms in a vase.
 When you don’t cut the stem at an angle it will sit flush with the bottom of the vase, making it more difficult for water to get into the stem.
 If you cut at an angle, only the tip will touch the bottom of the vase.

 Ever wonder why florists keep floral arrangements in coolers?
 Because flowers last longer in cooler temps.

-6. Change the water daily.
+6. Change the Water

+I change out the water everyday or every other day.
 Flowers love fresh water.
 It takes less than a minute to walk the vase to the sink, grab the flowers, empty the old water, add new water, put the flowers back in the vase, and take it back to where you had it.